 So, this can hurt engine performance; fuel economy and emissions.
 Also, turning on the check engine light; setting a (VVT)-related fault code.

-Consequently, any codes could be the result of; a bad cam phaser, oil flow control valve or wiring fault.
+Consequently, any codes could be the result of; a bad cam phaser, oil flow control valve or wiring faults.

 So, don’t jump to any conclusions; regarding the variable valve timing (VVT) system.
 Because, if an engine is idling rough, or not developing power; you should also consider other possible causes, such as: